GeminiW/challenge3/README.markdown

 > rake wangg:add_account

-* Plots are gnerated by [D3.js](http://d3js.org/), a JavaScript library for manipulating documents based on data.
+* Plots wither interaction features are gnerated by [D3.js](http://d3js.org/), a JavaScript library for manipulating documents based on data.

 * [Blueprint](http://blueprintcss.org/), a CSS framework is used.